chomutovskij/portfolio-service/README.md

     ```
     ├── portfolio-service-api
     │   ├── build.gradle
-    │   ├── portfolio-service-api-jersey
+    │   ├── portfolio-service-api-dialogue
     │   ├── portfolio-service-api-objects
     │   ├── portfolio-service-api-typescript
+    │   ├── portfolio-service-api-undertow
     │   └── src
     │       └── main
     │           └── conjure
     │               └── portfolio-service-api.yml
     ```
-    * build.gradle - a gradle script that
+  * `build.gradle` - a gradle script that
-        1. configures sub-projects with needed dependencies to generate java bindings. e.g. `portfolio-service-api-jersey`
+    1. configures sub-projects with needed dependencies to generate java bindings. e.g. `portfolio-service-api-dialogue`
     2. configures `publishTypescript` task to generate `.npmrc` in the generated root folder, `portfolio-service-api-typescript/src` for publishing the generated npm module.
     3. modifies the `conjure` extension to specify the package name under which the npm module will be published.
-    * portfolio-service-api-jersey - the sub-project where all generated [service interfaces](portfolio-service-api/src/main/conjure/portfolio-service-api.yml#L51) live.
+  * `portfolio-service-api-dialogue` - the sub-project where all generated [service interfaces](portfolio-service-api/src/main/conjure/portfolio-service-api.yml#L93) live.
-    * portfolio-service-api-objects - the sub-project where all generated [object classes](portfolio-service-api/src/main/conjure/portfolio-service-api.yml#L4) live.
+  * `portfolio-service-api-objects` - the sub-project where all generated [object classes](portfolio-service-api/src/main/conjure/portfolio-service-api.yml#L4) live.
-    * portfolio-service-api-typescript - the sub-project where all generated typescript bindings live.
+  * `portfolio-service-api-typescript` - the sub-project where all generated typescript bindings live.
-    * src/main/conjure - directory containing conjure definition yml files where recipe APIs are defined, please refer to [specification.md](https://github.com/palantir/conjure/blob/develop/docs/specification.md) for more details.
+  * `src/main/conjure` - directory containing conjure definition yml files where recipe APIs are defined, please refer to [specification.md](https://github.com/palantir/conjure/blob/develop/docs/specification.md) for more details.

-* `portfolio-service-server` - a dropwizard application project that uses conjure generated jersey binding for resource class implementation
+* `portfolio-service-server` - an Undertow application project that uses conjure generated Undertow binding for resource class implementation

   This is what the server project looks like:
     ```
     ├── portfolio-service-server
     │   ├── build.gradle